 Bringing artificial intelligence (AI) to life in the real world is a lot like the 20th-century “space race” for dominance in spaceflight capability.
 Few can fathom the level of innovation and sheer effort it takes.
 From model development and data prep to testing and deployment, AI requires a pioneering spirit, sharp minds, and a lot of hard work.
 AI innovators encounter countless challenges and frustrating defeats.

+But they're likely mired in it.
+A massive amount of data must be gathered, structured, and quality-checked in the process of machine learning (ML).
 For example, to develop computer vision for a self-driving car, you’ll need people in the loop to annotate, or label, countless frames of driving video to teach the algorithm to “see” objects such as people, signs, trees, and vehicles.
 For each hour of video, there’s a staggering 800 hours of annotation work to do.

 To process the big data that feeds your artificial intelligence, you need a reliable workforce with relevant domain expertise and high standards for quality.
-A growing number of innovators are using in-house staff, freelancers, contractors, and gig workers to get this massive amount of data work done, and as machine learning models proliferate, Deloitte predicts that trend will increase significantly over the next few years.
+A growing number of innovators are using in-house staff, freelancers, contractors, and gig workers to get this massive amount of data work done, and as ML models proliferate, Deloitte predicts that trend will increase significantly over the next few years.

 Use of Contractors on the Rise